andrewhood125/java-sudoku/README.md

 java-soduko
 ===========

+Current state: ComputerPlayer is incomplete and will crash.
+There is a bug transferring user input into a Move object and then onto the board which the x and y will get crossed.

 Soduko written in Java.

 This version of Soduko is console based and has two playing methods.
 There is a NormalPlayer class that allows play as you would expect.
 There is a ComputerPlayer class that automatically solves the puzzle and you get to watch as it makes each move.